NBC, Fox offer fall television plans, to a point amid change

 That wasn’t part of Fox’s reasoning for not revealing a schedule.
 Fox Entertainment CEO Charles Collier said the network was trying a “new approach” to give equal weight to its Tubi streaming service.

 Holding back gives Fox the flexibility to adjust its schedule depending on what competitors do.
-It might also reflect the fact that Fox has not yet nailed down agreements with producers of the dramas “911” and “The Resident,” two programs the network expects will be on its fall schedule.
+It may also have reflected Fox’s unresolved talks with producers of “911” and “The Resident,” but the network announced later on Monday that the dramas have been renewed for the upcoming season.

-“We’re in good faith negotiations,” Collier said.
-“We feel good about it.”

 NBC executives drove home the point that advertisers could work with the broadcast network, the Peacock streaming service and cable outlets like Bravo, USA, CNBC and NBC.
 NBC announced that all its shows will be available on Peacock the day after they air, and that many Universal movies will quickly be available to stream, too.